AuthurWhywait/AuthurWhywait.github.io/_posts/2022-04-12-leetcode_mysql.md

 ## CASE ...
 END

-If choices is more then two, CASE is good choice., shown below.
+If choices are more then two, CASE is good choice., shown below.

 ```sql
 case